matt32106/datacleaning/CodeBook.md

 "fBodyBodyGyroMag.std"
 "fBodyBodyGyroJerkMag.mean"
 "fBodyBodyGyroJerkMag.std"

-**NOTE : Don't forget that the final values are the _average_ of the original data for one subject/activity, the column names were not modified in order to keep them as readable as possible.**

 where
 **t/f:** time data or Fourier transformed (frequency) data
 **Body/Gravity:** raw data were separated into body and gravity acceleration signals via filtering